 “OK.
 I’m not saying that white man is an angel.
-But neither is he the demon the late 20th, early 21st century portrayed him as.
+But neither is he the demon the current culture portray him as.

 “White man enduring non-white mass immigration as a sort of punishment for perceived evils?
 OK, whatever.
 But now you’ve had your time, non-whites.
 You’ve thrived by living in white man’s technotopia, by benefiting from inventions like the car, the train and the plane, by central heating, sewage systems, electricity and information technology.
 And it was yours by right, right?
 Yours to use and benefit from, with not a word of thanks to the spiritual father of all this?
 A compensation for perceived evils, done to you by white man?